 Here are seven mistakes that almost everybody – novices and experts alike – makes when loading and unloading the dishwasher.

-Nobody wants dirty dishes to pile in the sink, but it is the best strategy for an efficient load.
+Nobody wants dirty dishes to pile in the sink, but filling the dishwasher all at once is the best strategy for an efficient load.
 You'll be able to use the space in the dishwasher the best if you load it all at once, starting with your largest dishes and filling in the space with the smaller pieces.

 This one isn't a major faux pas, but rather a simple tip that makes dishwasher life a little easier.
 As you load your flatware into the silverware caddy, keep forks with forks and spoons with spoons.
 It makes easy work of unloading clean pieces into the drawer.